( 27838 Reads)

 |Methyl||A carbon saturated with hydrogens.
 These groups tend to repel water|

 |alkyl||Long chains of carbons tend to repel water and are useful for ordering structures in the cell.|

-In biological systems, stereoisomers are very important, especially in the case of sugars and amino acids.
-In many cases, organisms and their enzymes will only be able to work with one type of molecule and not the other in much the same way as a glove only fits on one hand.
-Sugars that have identical molecular formulas, but are mirror images of one another have been given the designations D and L to distinguish them.
-Biological systems for the most part prefer the D form of sugars.
-In a similar fashion, amino acids can exist in either the D or L form, but in this case life prefers the L form of amino acids (except for glycine, which does not have stereoisomers) (Figure 2.10).
+In biological systems, stereoisomers are significant, especially in the case of sugars and amino acids.
+In many cases, organisms and their enzymes will only work with one type of molecule and not the other in much the same way as a glove only fits on one hand.
+Sugars that have identical molecular formulas but are mirror images of one another have been given the designations D and L to distinguish them.
+Biological systems, for the most part, prefer the D form of sugars.
+Similarly, amino acids can exist in either the D or L form, but in this case, life prefers the L form of amino acids (except for glycine, which does not have stereoisomers) (Figure 2.10).
 Why was one form chosen over the other?
-It was most likely a random event of evolution - when proteins were first evolving L amino acids happened to be used to construct them and this bias has been passed down through the ages.
-There are a few examples of the use of D amino acids for specific functions in living systems, for example as part of the cell wall of bacteria, but for the most part, they are not used.
+It was most likely a random event of evolution - when proteins were first evolving, L amino acids happened to be used to construct them, and this bias has been passed down through the ages.
+There are a few examples of the use of D amino acids for specific functions in living systems, for example, as part of the cell wall of bacteria.

 Figure 2.10.
 The two isomers of alanine..
 The L form of alanine is used in proteins, while the D form only finds use in the cell wall of bacteria.

 We should note that a more modern system has been developed for naming stereoisomers.
 This system happens to use R (rectus) and S (sinister) as designations, but more importantly establishes a consistent method for naming any isomeric compound.
 The details are not important, but the student will see both D/L and R/S forms when referring to these types of geometries.
 Unfortunately for historical continuity, the D and L designations are used for amino acids and sugars and complicate things a bit when learning.